Skip to main content

 Nursing staff are considered a key pillar of the Fort St. John hospital, and staffing challenges adversely impact patients and how physicians work.
 Local partnerships on recruitment include working to understand nursing recruitment and identify engagement activities that may support for nursing recruitment and retention.
 The MSA is also interested in inviting nurses to their strategic plan development for collaborative work.

-A multi-disciplinary working group has made changes to improve the care of patients, particularly isolated seniors, with congestive heart failure (CHF) – and to prevent hospital admissions and re-admissions.
+A multi-disciplinary working group at Peace Arch Hospital has made changes to improve the care of patients, particularly isolated seniors, with congestive heart failure (CHF) – and to prevent hospital admissions and re-admissions.
 The team has worked to identify CHF patients upon admission, distribute public education materials, and spread knowledge into the community.

 They have partnered with the Primary Care Network to offer early phone follow-up or home visits by neighbourhood nurses after discharge.
 Initial results are promising with impact measurement underway.